 He represented a simpler time in sports, when coaches comported themselves with calm and class.

 He did the things no one does.
 He was a constant in the swirling tides of change, a reminder of another way of living, a simpler way of conducting one’s business.
 He coached to coach, not for big contracts or endless fame.

-Go back and read those quotes from Bill Walton. " The NCAA is working night and day to get Jerry [Tarkanian], but no one from the NCAA ever questioned me during my four years at UCLA!"
+Read those quotes from Bill Walton.
 Guess where I got that quote?
-A 2006 article by Yahoo's Dan Wetzel, nine months before he called for USC to forfeit it title.
-His conclusion then, talking about the Bruins:
+A 2006 article by Yahoo's Dan Wetzel, nine months before he called for USC to forfeit its title.
+His conclusion, about the Bruins:

 There are no angels in this business, no white hats and black hats as the NCAA would like people to believe with its public relations campaign of a rule book.
 Everything is a shade of grey.
 Everything is situational ethics.
 Everything is pick your poison.

 Even the great UCLA legacy.
 Even the great John Wooden.

 But with USC it's different.
 From Wetzel's "Take Their Title" column: